Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/requirements/system-overview.md

 ## Dependencies
 - **YouTube API**: The system depends on the YouTube Iframe API for embedding videos and controlling playback.
 - **React and Node.js**: React.js for building interactive UI components and Node.js for backend services.
-- **Database**: A reliable database system (e.g., MongoDB or PostgreSQL) will be used for storing user data and video interactions.
+- **Database**: A reliable database system (e.g., PostgreSQL) will be used for storing user data and video interactions.